-- (2) Freestanding Signs: Freestanding signs shall conform to the following standards: - (a) One freestanding sign per project area may be allowed if: - (i) The street frontage of the project area is greater than 100 feet in length; or - (ii) The sign identifies a building with multiple tenants or a project area with multiple buildings; or - (iii) The use does not contain a structure in its normal operation on which to place a building sign; or - (iv) The building is set back at least 50 feet from the edge of the right-ofway; or - (v) The freestanding sign is set back beyond the building facade closest to the roadway. - (b) Multiple Freestanding Signs Allowed: Two freestanding signs per project area may be allowed if: - (i) The street frontage of the project area is greater than 300 feet in length; and - (ii) The project area has more than one major entry point; and - (iii) The freestanding signs face different streets or are at least 1,000 feet apart; and - (iv) The distance between the freestanding signs is at least 100 feet. - (c) Freestanding Sign Area: The maximum allowable sign area of freestanding signs is established in Table A. - (d) Freestanding Sign Height: The maximum allowable height of freestanding signs is established in Table B. - (e) Freestanding Sign Location: No portion of a freestanding sign shall be closer than five feet to any property line which is adjacent to a public right-of-way. - (f) Additional Height for Freestanding Signs: Up to two feet of additional height for freestanding signs may be approved when the freestanding sign is incorporated into a landscape planter, monument base or pedestal.
-The additional height permitted will be the height of the landscape planter, monument base, or pedestal, up to a maximum of two feet.
-Examples of a landscape planter, monument base, and pedestal are found in the Guidelines. - (3) Pedestrian-Oriented Signs: Each use may be allowed one pedestrian-oriented sign per public entrance provided that the sign is displayed at or near the entrance, is not internally illuminated, has a maximum sign area of 5 square feet, and has a maximum height of 10 feet above grade.
+- (2) Signs for Multi-Residential Uses: Signs for multi-residential uses of 5 or more dwelling units shall conform to the standards established in Subparagraph 8.I(1). - (3) Signs for Non-Residential Uses: The following standards shall apply to signs for non-residential uses including non-residential uses in plan area special areas, located in Residential plan areas: - (a) Building Signs: Each primary use may be allowed one square foot of sign area for each one lineal foot of building frontage up to a maximum of 30 square feet of sign area per building frontage.
+Maximum height of building signs shall be 15 feet above grade, with a maximum of four building signs permitted per primary use.
+In instances where the primary use has no building frontage as defined in Chapter 2, Definitions, of the TRPA Code, but does have a frontage without a public entrance on what is defined as a street, TRPA and Washoe County may allow building signage to be erected upon that alternate frontage.
+The sign area shall be calculated based upon that alternate frontage.
+Up to fifty percent of the maximum allowable sign area for building signs may be used in a projecting sign.
+Projecting signs are defined in Chapter 2, Definitions, of the TRPA Code. - (b) Freestanding Signs: One freestanding sign per project area may be allowed if the eligibility standards listed in Subparagraph 8.J(2)(a) are met.
+Two freestanding signs per project area may be allowed if the eligibility standards listed in Subparagraph 8.J(2)(b) are met. - (i) Freestanding Sign Area: The maximum allowable sign area for freestanding signs is established in Table A. - (ii) Freestanding Sign Height: The maximum allowable height of freestanding signs is established in Table B. - (iii) Freestanding Sign Location: No portion of a freestanding sign shall be closer than five feet to any property line which is adjacent to a public right-of-way. - (iv) Additional Height for Freestanding Signs: Up to two feet of additional height for freestanding signs may be allowed when the freestanding sign is incorporated into a landscape planter, monument base, or pedestal.
+The additional height allowed will be the height of the landscape planter, monument base, or pedestal, up to a maximum of two feet.
+Examples of a landscape planter, monument base, and pedestal are found in the Design Review Guidelines. - (c) Pedestrian-Oriented Signs: Each use may be allowed one pedestrianoriented sign per public entrance provided that the sign is displayed at or near the entrance, is not internally illuminated, has a maximum sign area of 5 square feet, and has a maximum height of 10 feet above grade.